Donearm/Scientia/devops/Docker.md

 + `docker image save $imagename -o $tarfile.tar` = save an image to a tar file
 + `docker image load --input $tarfile.tar` = load an image from a tar file
 + `docker image tag $imageid $imagename:$imagetag` = name and tag an already built image of `$imageid`
++ `docker run -it $imageid /bin/bash` = get a shell access (or any other command that should be present in it) to an image

 # Working with containers